State Laws on Automated External Defibrillators

 • Oregon

-Section 339.345 of the Oregon Revised Statutes requires each school campus in a school district, private school campus, and public charter school campus to have at least one (1) AED on its premises.
+Section 339.345 of the Oregon Revised Statutes requires each school campus in a school district, private school campus and public charter school campus to have at least one (1) AED on its premises.
 Pursuant to Section 431A.455, public universities in Oregon must have at least one (1) AED on its campus.

-The Oregon Revised Statutes, Section 30.802, provides liability against damages for injury, death, or loss that results from the use, attempted use, or nonuse of an AED to persons using or attempting to use an AED.
-This immunity does not apply if the person acted with gross negligence or with reckless, wanton or intentional misconduct or if the person was at a location where emergency medical care is regularly available.
+The Oregon Revised Statutes, Section 30.802, provides liability against damages for injury, death, or loss that result from the use, attempted use, or nonuse of an AED to persons using or attempting to use an AED.
+This immunity does not apply if the person acted with gross negligence or with reckless, wanton or intentional misconduct, or if the person was at a location where emergency medical care is regularly available.

 The Oregon Revised Statutes are available at: